Skip to main content

 • Dealing with test environment flakiness

-// Domain logic - pure, testable
+// Illustrative pure logic — no I/O, fully testable

 export class Workspace {